 The Abacus kitchen is a well-ventilated place for children to get together and cook.
 It has burners for cooking and is equipped with ovens, blenders, knives and cutting boards.
 Cutlery and crockery and utensils of various sizes suit the requirements of children of different age groups.
 A first aid kit and a fire extinguisher are at hand to attend to small accidents or injuries while in the kitchen.
 The kitchen is a child friendly area where the work areas are not too high to enable younger children to work comfortably.

 The school Library is an open access library that provides an inviting environment for children to explore the world of books.
 Children are free to come in to do research, browse or read.
 Each class is also scheduled time in the Library during which books are read aloud, stories narrated and activities around books are conducted.
-Children are given the freedom to choose books that they can borrow and read at home.
+Children are given the freedom to choose books from our curated and diverse collection that they can borrow to read at home.
 The library has a vast collection of fiction and non-fiction as well as reference books.
-The Library club which is made up of students, together with teachers and the librarian, plans activities and updates the book collection over the year.
-The adjoining adult library has a rich collection of books and reading material for teachers and parents, largely contributed by the late Mr Manjoo Menon, former Trustee of Abacus Trust.
+The adult library has a rich collection of books and reading material for teachers and parents, largely contributed by the late Mr Manjoo Menon, former Trustee of Abacus Trust.

 The art room at Abacus with its two large pentagon shaped work spaces as well as the terrace space for specific sessions on outdoor and nature study cater to the secondary school who have chosen art as a subject.
 This art space is equipped with adjustable drafting tables, a computer with scanner, spot lights, spacious paper racks and a large collection of books and objects used for still-life arrangements.
 There is good cross ventilation and hand wash facility in all these art spaces.
 This lends itself naturally to a comfortable working studio where children explore various media and techniques.